 Welcome.
 I'm Dr Mark Donohoe, a registered Australian General Practitioner and Integrative Medicine doctor.
 I am a Sydney University graduate, and have worked in private practice for 34 years.
-I am a Fellow of the Australasian Society of Lifestyle Medicine (FASLM), a Fellow of the Australian College of Nutritional and Environmental Medicine (FACNEM) and have worked in the area of Environmental and Nutritional Medicine for over 30 years.
+I am a Fellow of the Australasian Society of Lifestyle Medicine (FASLM), a Fellow of the Australian College of Nutritional and Environmental Medicine (FACNEM) and have worked in the area of Environmental and Nutritional Medicine for over 33 years.

 I utilise a blend of Western Medicine, Environmental Medicine, Nutritional Medicine and Lifestyle Medicine approaches to meet the needs of patients with complex illnesses & sensitivities.
 Digby is my cavalier-maltese-poodle pooch, and he has walked me ten thousand kilometres in his 10 years! (#getadog)

 I see patients from around Australia and overseas with complex illnesses, including chronic fatigue syndrome (CFS), myalgic encephalomyelitis (ME), fibromyalgia (FM), chemical toxicity and sensitivities (MCS) and chronic inflammation.
 Treatment usually starts with non-drug therapies, including diet, exercise and lifestyle change, moving on to specific, individualised therapeutic needs of each patient.

 I have developed a stepwise approach (GEMINI) for assessment and treatment of complex syndromes and diseases, and while I am comfortable with prescribing drug therapies when necessary, my preference is for very specific non drug therapies to restore capacity and balance, and to achieve long-term, sustainable recovery.